Marks-Roos Revenue Bond Counsel

 The complexity and the need to coordinate between different agencies to establish the Joint Powers Authority can render Marks-Roos bonds time-consuming.
 To be tax-exempt for investors, revenue bonds must be able to demonstrate a public purpose.
 Complex transactions that involve both public and private entities must be carefully structured to retain their exemption.
 As bond counsel in complex transactions involving Marks-Roos bonds, our office issues opinions regarding the tax status of revenue bonds.
 We have found those opinions to be accepted nationwide by rating agencies, trustees and retail sellers of revenue bonds.

 In addition to forming joint powers authorities, our firm handles the entire transaction, from identifying sources of funding to bringing the bonds to market.
-For strong and creative representation and counsel in funding capital improvement projects utilizing any type of revenue bond, contact Weist Law in Scotts Valley, California.
+For strong and creative representation and counsel in funding capital improvement projects utilizing any type of revenue bond, contact Weist Law in Los Gatos, California.

 Serving California and the Greater San Francisco area – call us at 831-438-7900.